Velika massacre: Massacre

 The main perpetrators of the massacre, the 7th SS Volunteer Mountain Division Prinz Eugen, was notorious for the cruelty they inflicted on the civilian population.
 They were formed in 1941 by both Germans and ethnic German volunteers from Yugoslavia, Hungary and Romania.
 The 21st Waffen Mountain Division of the SS Skanderbeg, primarily consisting of ethnic Albanians, also participated in the atrocities along with Muslim collaborators.

 Historian Nenad Antonijevic writes that there were at least 428 victims, primarily women, children and the elderly.
 Other historians put the number of victims at around 550.
 The manner in which they were killed was particularly brutal.
 The Montenegrin journalist Gojko Knezevic cites the testimony of an 11-year-old child who watched as her parents were killed by soldiers cursing in Serbian.
 A nine-year-old boy was skinned alive by two men, while pregnant women and others were burned alive.
 It is estimated that the rampage lasted for two hours and roughly half of Velika's population was killed that day.

 Legacy

 The massacre was first reported by the Montenegrin Pobjeda newspaper in 1945 following testimonials from Partisans who buried the victims.
 The testimonies of survivors were first published in 1989, prior to the Breakup of Yugoslavia.
 The atrocities were never fully investigated.
-Most of those who served in the SS units responsible were killed by the Partisans.
 Historians point out that the Yugoslav government remained silent on crimes that weren't solely perpetrated by German units in order to avoid ethnic tensions in the post-war state.

 Velika locals erected a monument for the victims and in May 2017 the Serbian Orthodox Church declared them as martyrs.
 Velika villagers have called on Montenegrin political representatives to declare the massacre as a genocide, which has caused some controversy.
 In 2021, representatives of the Montenegrin government attended a commemoration for the event for the first time; these include the Minister of Economic Development Jakov Milatović and Interior Minister Sergej Sekulović.